tmpfs/trucks/packages/plugin-write/README.md

 patterns to compare against the absolute file path for each file to be written, if a pattern matches the file is not written to disc.

+If the `manifest` option is enabled a `manifest` object is created on the compiler state which maps file paths to checksums for each file written.
+Each manifest entry contains `size` and `checksum` fields.

 Returns plugin closure.

 * `state` Object compiler state.